Memphis Shea clinic helps people who suffer from tinnitus. Let’s have a closer look at what tinnitus is and some of its common causes.

 - The natural aging process

-Stress and fatigue seems to worsen tinnitus.
-So can the diet and consume of alcohol.
+Stress and fatigue seem to worsen tinnitus.
+So can the diet and consumption of alcohol.

 Schedule a Free Tinnitus Evaluation & Consultation.

-Our Local Hearing Experts at Shea Ear Clinic can help with the Tinnitus Evaluation & Treatment , call us at 901-761-9720 or email us at email@example.com.
+Our Local Hearing Experts at Shea Clinic Ear Nose & Throat can help with the Tinnitus Evaluation & Treatment, call us at 901-761-9720 or email us at firstname.lastname@example.org.